compasjs/compas/packages/server/README.md

 ## Docs

-See [/docs](/docs/README.md) for all available APIs and various guides.
+See [the website](https://lbu.lightbase.nl) for all available APIs and various guides.

 ## Development